 Geology and Geophysics (G&G) is the scientific study of the Earth as a planet; studies include many broad topics such as (1) climate change, meteorology, and oceanography; (2) environmental science, geochemistry, and natural resources including global energy supply; (3) paleontology, evolutionary theory, and the history of life on Earth; and (4) plate tectonics, earthquakes and volcanoes, and planetary science.
-The G&G department has close links with other departments at Yale, including Anthropology, Astronomy, Ecology and Evolutionary Biology, Physics; as well as the School of Forestry and Environmental Studies, the Yale Peabody Museum, the Yale Institute for Biospheric Studies, and the Yale Climate and Energy Institute (including its Energy Studies program).
+The G&G department has close links with other departments at Yale, including Anthropology, Astronomy, Ecology and Evolutionary Biology, Physics; as well as the School of Forestry and Environmental Studies, the Yale Peabody Museum, the Yale Institute for Biospheric Studies, and the Yale Energy Studies program.

 G&G majors employ core concepts in physics, chemistry, and biology, to study the Earth system in its natural state as well as to understand the connections between humans and their environment.
 Recent alumni have gone into careers within academia, government, industry, consulting, or even such diverse fields as law, finance, and medicine.